SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/turning_shapes_into_controls/Turning_a_shape_into_a_tab_control_that_displays_pages_of_a_Visio_file.md

 To fine-tune the way the tab control is displayed, a number of options can be used:

 - Normally, the pages you specify in a tab control shape will also appear as pages of the main Visio file.
-If you do not want a page to appear as a page of the main Visio file, you can add a shape data item of type **Options** to that page, and set its value to “_Hidden_”.
+If you do not want a page to appear as a page of the main Visio file, you can add a shape data item of type **Options** to that page, and set its value to "Hidden".

-- If you want the tab control to inherit the background color from the shape that contains it, you can add a shape data item of type **Options** to the shape, and set its value to “_ApplyShapeBackground_”.
+- If you want the tab control to inherit the background color from the shape that contains it, you can add a shape data item of type **Options** to the shape, and set its value to "ApplyShapeBackground".

 - From DataMiner 9.6.4 onwards, an alternative style can be configured for the tab control.
-To configure this alternative style, add a shape data field of type **Options** and set its value to _TabControlStyle=2_.
+To configure this alternative style, add a shape data field of type **Options** and set its value to "TabControlStyle=2".

   For example: